abiduzz420/shlok/README.md

 # shlok (श्लोक): dependently typed functional language

-The project is in its nascent stage.
-I am currently learning to write, type checker for simply-typed lambda calculus (STLC) 🚧
+The project is in its nascent stage and is purely for educational purposes.
+I do not have a defined roadmap as such but I am looking to explore PL design space and incorporating eclectic ideas into shlok.
+I might end up building something entirely different, you never know.
+Currently, I am learning to write type checker for simply-typed lambda calculus (STLC) 🚧

-Here are few things I am looking to build:
+Here are a few things I am looking to build although it might seem ambitious for a curious PLT beginner (who cares?):

 ### Highlights of this project